sciZer0/7/v/README.md

 Simply put, we give each Validator very-generous incentives to work honestly and replace the automatic stake-slashing — in case the Validator tries doing something wrong — with the automatic dropping from the list.

-POS Consensus: Why would ever a Validator work honestly?
+Old Approach: Why would ever a Validator work honestly?
 It is because he/she is afraid of losing a small part of their stake — in the event of automatic stake-slashing.
 Greed-Driven Consensus.

-New Consensus: Why would ever a Validator work honestly?
+New Approach: Why would ever a Validator work honestly?
 It is because he/she is afraid of losing a huge flow of tokens/stakes for years — in the event of automatic dropping from the list.
 Much bigger incentives to work honestly.
 Huge-Greed-Driven Consensus.<br><br>

-**Old Consensus:**<br>
+**Old Approach:**<br>
-**Proof Of Stake**<br>
-**(POS)**<br>
 Capital At Risk:<br>
 A small part of stake, if any — or a small amount of reward<br>
 **——**<br>
-**New Consensus:**<br>
+**New Approach:**<br>
 **Proof Of Token Flow**<br>
 **(POTF)**<br>
 Capital At Risk:<br>